 A significant summer algal bloom was observed in the Lake Rotoehu epilimnion in March 2015.
-Total algal abundance in the control site (Site 2) epilimnion was 91009 cells ml-1, approximately five times greater than the next highest recorded abundance (July 2012 hypolimnion) and 13 times the mean (December 2011-May 2015) epilimnion abundance (Figure 16).
-The bloom was comprised almost entirely (97.9%) of cyanobacterial species, of which Microcystis sp.
+Total algal abundance in the control site (Site 2) epilimnion was 91009 cells ml-1, approximately five times greater than the next highest recorded abundance (July 2012 hypolimnion) and 13 times the mean epilimnion abundance (December 2011-May 2015) (Figure 15).
+The bloom was composed almost entirely (97.9%) of cyanobacterial species, of which Microcystis sp.
 (65%) and Aphanocapsa sp.
-(32%) were the dominant species.
-This peak in abundance occurs concomitantly with the peak in chlorophyll a for the same period (Figure 10, Figure 11).
+(32%) were the dominant species observed.
+This peak in abundance correlates with the peak in chlorophyll a for the same period (Figure 9, Figure 10).
 Outside of this period, phytoplankton abundance was similar to previously observed levels, although somewhat more variable.
-Changes in phytoplankton taxonomic group abundance are presented in Appendix 1.

 As with zooplankton abundance, the effect of mixing device operation on phytoplankton taxonomic abundance was examined by calculating the difference in abundance between the epilimnion and hypolimnion at control and treatment sites and plotting this differential abundance over time.
-The Euglenophyta, Cryptophyta, Chrysophyta and Dinoflagellata groups were excluded from this analysis due to low abundance (<50 cells ml-1).
-Differences in abundance are presented for the taxonomic groups Chlorophyta (green algae) (Figure 17), Bacillariophyta (diatoms) (Figure 18) and Cyanobacteria (blue-green algae) (Figure 19).
+The euglenophyta, cryptophyta, chrysophyta and dinoflagellate groups were excluded from this analysis due to low abundance (<50 cells ml-1).
+Differences in abundance are presented for the taxonomic groups chlorophyta (green algae) (Figure 16), bacillariophyta (diatoms) (Figure 17) and cyanobacteria (blue-green algae) (Figure 18).
 Homogenisation of the phytoplankton groups was generally evident at the treatment sites, during the latter part of the summer and early autumn.
-However, following periods of known lake mixing (Figure 6) in February and April 2015, homogenisation at the control sites was also evident.
+However, following periods of known lake mixing (Figure 5) in February and April 2015 homogenisation at the control sites was also evident.
+Greater homogenisation of phytoplankton abundance in the spring at the treatment sites was unexpected.

+Figure 15.
+Lake Rotoehu total phytoplankton abundance at the control site (Site 2) epilimnion (0.5 m) and hypolimnion (9.0 m) for the period December 2011 to May 2015.

 Figure 16.
-Lake Rotoehu total phytoplankton abundance at the control site (Site 2) epilimnion (0.5 m) and hypolimnion (9.0 m) for the period December 2011 to May 2015.
+Lake Rotoehu differential abundance of chlorophytes (green algae) between the epilimnion (0.5 m) and hypolimnion (9.0 m) at the treatment site (adjacent to an operational mixing device) and control sites (no operational mixing device) for the period October 2014 to May 2015.

 Figure 17.
-Lake Rotoehu differential abundance of chlorophytes (green algae) between the epilimnion (0.5 m) and hypolimnion (9.0 m) at the treatment site (adjacent to an operational mixing device) and control sites (no operational mixing device) for the period October 2014 to May 2015.
+Lake Rotoehu differential abundance of bacillariophyta (diatoms) between the epilimnion (0.5 m) and hypolimnion (9.0 m) at the treatment site (adjacent to an operational mixing device) and control sites (no operational mixing device) for the period October 2014 to May 2015.

 Figure 18.
-Lake Rotoehu differential abundance of Bacillariophyta (diatoms) between the epilimnion (0.5 m) and hypolimnion (9.0 m) at the treatment site (adjacent to an operational mixing device) and control sites (no operational mixing device) for the period October 2014 to May 2015.

-Figure 19.
 Lake Rotoehu differential abundance of cyanobacteria (blue-green algae) between the epilimnion (0.5 m) and hypolimnion (9.0 m) at the treatment site (adjacent to an operational mixing device) and control sites (no operational mixing device) for the period October 2014 to May 2015.